woltsu/chainify-object/README.md

 # chainify-object

 > [!NOTE]
-> This tool is primarly a POC and has not been battle-tested in production
+> This tool is primarily a POC and has not been battle-tested in production

 Make any object's functions chainable, without losing the types!
 Works for class instances as well.